About OAT Test

 Optometry Admission Test or OAT is a standardized admission test for candidates willing to get enrolled into colleges of optometry.
 It is conducted by the organization called the Association of Schools and Colleges of Optometry (ASCO), which is a non-profit organization of schools and colleges across the US and Puerto Rico and also of many foreign optometry schools.
 ASCO works to keep up the standards of optometry education and churn out well-qualified graduates.

 OAT enables you to get enrolled for the four-year degree course, after the completion of which, the student is deemed as a Doctor of Optometry.
-OAT is a computer based test that evaluates prospective candidates for their academic abilities and abilities of comprehending scientific details.
-Along with other factors, the score in OAT is a significant criterion used in the admission process by various optometry schools.
+It is a computer based test that evaluates prospective candidates for their academic abilities and abilities of comprehending scientific details.
+Along with other factors, the score in the test is a significant criterion used in the admission process by various optometry schools.

 Test Administration and Cost